To see all of our posts on tips for the Camino de Santiago, click here: Camino de Santiago.

 Clothes for the Camino de Santiago aren’t necessarily critical equipment, but if you choose right, you’ll be cool when you want to be, and warm when you need it.
 Mostly the former.

 As with all your clothes, you want lightweight and quick drying.
-I’m a big fan of Ex Officio brand and wore their ExOfficio Men’s Give-N-Go Boxermany days.
-I also had a pair of Under Armour Boxerjock 6″ Briefsthat I alternated with the Give-N-Go.
-I like the Ex Officios better for a couple of reasons.
-They were just more comfortable, and they dried faster.
+I’m a big fan of Ex Officio brand and wore their ExOfficio Men’s Give-N-Go Boxer many days.
+They were supremely comfortable, and they dried fast.
 Next time, I’m sticking with Ex Officio, but am going with the Boxer Brief, which offers a little more support.
-Kris wore ExOfficio Women’s Give-N-Go Bikini Briefsand said they were great.

 Ex Officio again.
 This time the ExOfficio Men’s Air Strip Long Sleeve Shirt.
 It’s vented on the sides and back, has expanding pockets, and a collar that you can turn up or down depending on the sun.
 I wore it over my t-shirt at the beginning of every day, then shed it as the sun got higher and warmer.
 It washed out easily every night, and was usually the first thing on the line to dry.
 And, it weighs less than 0.2 kg (6 ounces.)
 There are now variations of this shirt that are impregnated with insect repellent, which would have come in handy on some days along the Camino.
 Next time, perhaps.
 I carried two of these in light colors.
-You’ll want light colors if you wear them in the Spanish heat.
+Again, you’ll want light colors to ward off the Spanish heat as much as possible.

 Columbia Men’s Silver Ridge Convertible Pant.
 Very light and quick drying, and easy to zip the bottoms off and on.
 Often, I’d start a cool day with the bottoms on, and zip them off when I took off my shirt when it got warm.
 Two pairs are a good idea.
 I like, too, the cargo pockets, where I carried my sunglasses in one and a kerchief in the other.
 I carried my money and credit cards in the zip front pocket, where they were easy to get to, yet there was no danger of them falling out.
 I think the style of these pants has been changed since I had them, so try a few brands, maybe at your local REI store, before you decide what’s best for you.